 As much as a son or daughter would want to be able to take care of a sick loved one, we all know that sometimes health problems are just too serious to handle without the help of a professional.
-Debilitating strokes, early stages of dementia, Alzheimer’s disease, Parkinson's, etc. are just a few reasons why long-term care in a nursing home or other facility may be needed.
+Debilitating strokes, early stages of Dementia, Alzheimer's disease, Parkinson's, etc., are just a few reasons why somebody may need long-term care in a nursing home or other facility.

-Unfortunately, the cost of providing round-the-clock care can come at a steep price.
+Unfortunately, the cost of providing round-the-clock care can be steep.
 It would not take long for a family to deplete their life savings quickly if an unexpected health problem leaves a person unable to care for herself.
-Sadly, even if a patient planned ahead and bought long-term care insurance, it is not always enough to cover that high cost of hiring 24-hour care.
+Sadly, even if a patient planned and bought long-term care insurance, it is not always enough to cover the high cost of hiring 24-hour care.
 Nor does Medicare pay for most long-term care situations.

 Establishing A North Carolina Medicaid Plan Now Can Help With Long-Term Care Later

-- $234/day for a semi-private room in a nursing home
+- $237/day for a semi-private room in a nursing home

-- $253/day for a private room in a nursing home
+- $258/day for a private room in a nursing home

-- $5,388/month for care in an Assisted Living Facility
+- $5,550/month for care in an Assisted Living Facility

 Here, in the Cary, North Carolina area, that could mean paying more than $91,000 per year to a nursing home.